RobertHSchmidt/springframework/spring-javaconfig/trunk/readme.txt

 The Spring JavaConfig is targeted at Spring 2.5 and above and JDK level 1.5 and above.

 Release contents:
-* "src/main/java" contains the Java source files for the framework
+* "src" contains the Java source files for the framework
-* "src/main/test" contains the JUnit test cases for the framework
+* "docs" contains the api documentation (JavaDoc) as well as the reference manual in both PDF and HTML form
-* "src/main/docbook" contains documentation (docbook) sources
+* "dist" contains JavaConfig distribution zips
-* "samples" contains the samples Java source files (NOTE: currently out-of-date, will be fixed in a later milestone)
+* "samples" contains the samples Java source files (NOTE: currently out-of-date, will be fixed in a later milestone.
+See SJC-76)

 The "lib" directory is just included in the "-with-dependencies" download.
 Make sure to download this full distribution ZIP file if you want to run the sample applications and/or build the framework yourself.